riclolsen/json-scada/src/OPC-UA-Client/README.md

 Changes in the _protocolDriverInstances_ config requires that the driver instances processes be restarted to be effective.

-## Configure client connections to PLCs
+## Configure client connections to OPC-UA servers

 Each instance for this driver can have many client connection defined that must be described in the _protocolConnections_ collection.